Proposition F

 What is Proposition F?

-On April 7, 2026, Pattonville Fire Protection District will ask you to vote on Proposition F. This initiative is a proposal to enact a one-percent (1%) sales tax on certain retail purchases made within the geographical region served by the Pattonville Fire Protection District.
-One cent of every dollar spent will be allocated to the provision of EMS, fire and rescue services.
-Purchases of prescription medications, fuel, most groceries, utilities, and agricultural products will not be affected by this proposal.
-The current tax rates on these items will not be changed.
+On April 7, 2026, voters will be asked to consider Proposition F. This measure is a proposal to enact a one-percent (1%) sales tax on retail purchases made within the area served by the Pattonville Fire Protection District.
+One cent of every dollar spent would be dedicated to funding our EMS, fire and rescue services.

 Property Tax Relief

-If the sales tax measure is approved, after one year of sales taxes have been collected, the total property tax levy on properties within the Pattonville Fire Protection District will be reduced by an amount that reduces the District’s total property tax revenue by one half of the previous year’s revenues collected from the new sales tax.
-Similarly, the property tax rate will be adjusted again every year thereafter to rebalance property taxes by half of what was collected through the previous year’s sales taxes.
+If this measure is approved, after one year of sales tax collection, the Pattonville Fire Protection District will reduce its total property tax levy.
+The reduction in property taxes will equal half of the previous year’s sales tax revenue.
+Each year thereafter, the property tax rate will be adjusted again using the same formula to maintain balance between the two revenue sources and to ensure stable funding for district operations.
 Proposition F will responsibly support the operational costs of our EMS, fire and rescue services while REDUCING property taxes for our residents.

-Until recently, Missouri Revised Statute §321.552 allowed fire protection and ambulance districts in all but five of the 115 county-level jurisdictions in Missouri to collect a sales tax for operational funding; St. Louis County was among the five jurisdictions where it was not permitted.
-Legislation passed by Missouri lawmakers in 2025 enables fire protection districts in St. Louis County to now collect a sales tax in lieu of a portion of what was previously generated by property taxes.
-This change created the opportunity for St. Louis County property owners to decide how they are taxed for the purposes of providing funding for EMS, fire and rescue services in their communities.
-Currently, funding for these services is generated from a tax levied against the assessed value of real estate and personal property.
-Property owners have long called for real estate property tax relief and personal property tax reform.
-The Proposition F measure is designed to reduce real estate and personal property tax burdens by collecting a sales tax as an alternative.
+Until recently, state law allowed fire protection and ambulance districts in all but five of the 115 county-level jurisdictions in Missouri to collect a sales tax for operational funding.
+St. Louis County was among the five areas where it was not allowed.
+Legislation passed by Missouri lawmakers in 2025 enabled fire protection districts in St. Louis County to collect a one-percent sales tax in lieu of a portion of what was traditionally collected through property taxes.
+This change gives St. Louis County property owners the authority to decide how EMS, fire and rescue services are funded in their communities.
+Currently, these services are funded primarily through property taxes based on the assessed value of real estate and personal property.
+Property owners have long called for real estate tax relief and personal property tax reform.
+The Proposition F measure is designed to reduce real estate and personal property tax burdens by collecting a one-percent sales tax as an alternative.
+This opportunity modernizes the funding structure for EMS, fire and rescue services, and creates a balanced revenue approach.

 Shared equity in Funding Public Safety

-Proposition F is a change to the taxing structure that provides funding for EMS, fire and rescue services.
-Proposition F will create a system of shared equity in funding these services.
-With a sales tax, everyone who shops at local retail businesses and entertainment venues will contribute towards the cost of providing EMS, fire and rescue services, including visitors.
-This method shares the responsibility of funding public safety more fairly than relying solely on property owners.
-Often times, the recipients of our emergency response services are not residents of the Pattonville Fire Protection District, and therefore do not contribute to the property taxes collected to fund the District’s operations.
+Proposition F is a change to the taxing structure that provides funding for EMS, fire and rescue services; a change that will create a system of shared equity in funding these services.
+A sales tax will allow everyone who shops at local retail businesses and entertainment venues to contribute towards the cost of providing EMS, fire and rescue services to our community, including visitors.
+This method shares the responsibility of funding public safety more evenly than relying solely on property owners.
+Often times, the recipients of our emergency response services are not residents of the Pattonville Fire Protection District, and therefore do not pay the property taxes that are collected to fund the District’s operations.
 These individuals may be traveling through the area, or attending entertainment events at venues within the District.
-By levying a sales tax, these individuals will contribute towards funding the emergency services that they may require during their visit to our community.
+By levying a sales tax, these individuals will contribute towards funding the emergency services that everyone within our community relies on.

 PLANNING FOR THE FUTURE